 The school principal may suspend or revoke the riding privileges of students and/or take other disciplinary actions for students who are disciplinary problems on the bus.
-Parents (or Guardians) of children whose behavior and misconduct on school buses violates the Student notified that their child/children face the loss of school bus riding privileges and/or other disciplinary actions.
+Parents (or Guardians) of children whose behavior and misconduct on school buses violates the Student Code of Conduct or otherwise endangers the health, safety and welfare of other riders shall be notified that their child/children face the loss of school bus riding privileges and/or otherdisciplinary actions.